Looking Good Santa Barbara Seeking Nominations for Spirit of Service Awards

 The Spirit of Service Awards Program honors those in the community who further the mission of Looking Good Santa Barbara by reducing waste (reduce, reuse and recycle) and contributing to a clean community through graffiti and litter abatement.

-The winners will be honored at an awards luncheon on May 10.
+The deadline for nominations is March 9, and the winners will be honored at an awards luncheon on May 10.
+Click here for online submission and printable forms.

+In 2005, the Looking Good Santa Barbara Committee recognized the need to highlight the outstanding efforts of those in the community putting waste reduction practices into action or taking ownership of local neighborhoods through graffiti and litter cleanup.
+Despite the successes we have had in our community, there is continued need to work on decreasing the amount of waste we generate and send to our local landfill or to get involved in making our neighborhoods cleaner (and ultimately safer).

+By featuring exemplary individuals, groups, youth, schools and businesses through the awards program and sharing their stories, Looking Good Santa Barbara seeks to inspire others to take similar action.

 KEYT reporter bureau chief Tracy Lehr will emcee the event, and Mayor Helene Schneider will present each award recipient with a Spirit of Service Award.